 You can go with default option 1.

 6) Select the Install option in next screen.
-As said earlier, this version doesn’t support to run from Live CD.
+As said earlier, this version doesn’t support to run from the Live CD.
 FreeNAS 0.8 should be installed on any of the disks.

 Select the virtual hard disk to install in next screen.
 Press Yes to start.

-7) Once successfully installed FreeNAS 0.8 on VMware Player with following message, remove the mounted ISO file and restart.
+7) Once successfully installed FreeNAS 0.8 on VMware Player with the following message, remove the mounted ISO file and restart.

 Log in to FreeNAS, with root login and freenas password.

-Make sure VMware network is connected to virtual machine and it’s in any type of networks where host and guest can communicate.
+Make sure VMware network is connected to the virtual machine and it’s in any type of networks where host and guest can communicate.

 9) Once login to OS, type ifconfig to see the IP address.